Skip to main content

 Research synthesisLow evidenceModerate effect4 studies · 4 beneficial · 0 neutral · 0 harmful

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-None of the included studies reported statistical significance, and all are reviews rather than primary trials, which reduces certainty.
+All included studies are reviews, not primary clinical trials, which limits the certainty of the findings.
+None of the studies report statistical significance, effect sizes are qualitative, and no dosing or form information is available.

 4 of 4 papers